SM9276/swen-261/docs/DesignDoc.md

 Our current model accounts for the ability to perform simple tasks by separating the concerns of each entity at each level.
 For example, we will be adding a controller that checks the username the user entered upon startup of the website in relation to the database with usernames and account information.
 As another example, we will allow the Admin of the website to add, remove, and edit Needs in the Cupboard.
 And the Cupboard will have direct access to the overall inventory of the organization, so it can add, remove, and edit the inventory based on what the admin desires to alter about it.
 In a similar way, Helpers will be able to pass shopping carts full of donations for Needs to the Checkout, which will then process all the new items that must be accounted for in the inventory after the transaction is approved.

+Single-responsibility:
+Single responsibility is a computer programming principle, part of the bigger SOLID framework, which is pertinent in its philosophy that a class should only have one reason to change.
+The concepts underlying the principle is quite explanatory in that each constructed class in the universal model diagram (UML) should be influenced by one external influence and only one.
+Single-responsibility principle is utilized in my group’s design because every class entity has only one major responsibility that needs to be addressed per interaction with another class entity.
+For example, the helper class has only one function with the needs cupboard class, which is to choose from it.
+The helper class also has only one function with the shopping cart class, which is to edit its content.
+What the helper class cannot do is add to or remove from the shopping cart the items that it chose from the needs cupboard.
+That task is solely done by the needs cupboard class.
+By doing so, this ensures that the system of classes each only has one singular responsibility when an individual class interacts with other classes.

+Information Expert:
+Information expert is the idea of keeping the most qualified class which means the class that has the most information about a certain area of code to fulfill a certain  responsibility.
+The way the JuiceBoxSquad implemented information Expert was by not creating multiple classes for different operations, we kept similar items together.

 ## Static Code Analysis/Future Design Improvements
 > _**[Sprint 4]** With the results from the Static Code Analysis exercise,
 > **Identify 3-4** areas within your code that have been flagged by the Static Code